iiccsss/iiccsss.github.io/_pages/venue.md

 layout: page
 permalink: /venue/
 title: venue
-description: IICCSSS 2024 will be hosted by University of Osnabrück, Germany
+description: IICCSSS 2025 will be hosted by University of Darmstadt, Germany
 nav: true
 nav_order: 3